-Figure 35.
+Figure 37.
 System Storage Resources table

-The table lists all storage resources defined on the storage system, including their sizes, free and used storage space, parent pool for Spectrum Virtualize/Storwize storage systems, and a service that the resource is attached to.
+The table lists all storage resources defined on the storage system, including their sizes, free and used storage space, parent pool for storage systems that run IBM Spectrum Virtualize, and a service that the resource is attached to.
 When you click on a storage resource row to select it, you can complete the following: